Alice Fox is an expert on arts education and practice for social inclusivity with a career history of initiating successful collaborative projects.

 12 artists, writers and thinkers, 4 taxis, their drivers and Kathmandu’s monsoon roads.

-Ranjit and Fox, silently using the ‘practices of expanded listening’ in their performance, Paradox of Praxis 1 #2, through the streets of Kath
+Ranjit and Fox, silently using the ‘practices of expanded listening’ in their performance, through the streets of Kathmandu

 An international Inclusive Arts exhibition, symposium, performance and book directed by Alice Fox alongside the Rocket Artists, March 2013